soundcloud/lhm/README.markdown

 If the journalling trigger hits an already persisted record, it will be replaced with the latest data and action. `ON DUPLICATE KEY` comes in handy here.
-This insures that all journal records will be consistent with the original table.
+This ensures that all journal records will be consistent with the original table.

 ### Perform alter statement on new table